iBEAMS: A Unified Framework for Secure and Energy-Efficient ISAC-MIMO Systems leveraging Bayesian Enhanced learning, and Adaptive Game-Theoretic Multi-Layer Strategies: Performance Evaluation

-To begin with, Figures~\ref{fig:alg1_conv}--\ref{fig:alg3_conv} validate the convergence of the proposed three-layer iBEAMS control architecture across $28$~GHz, $500$~GHz, and $3$~THz.
-At the leader layer (Algorithm~\ref{Algorithm_1}, Fig.~\ref{fig:alg1_conv} shows that the BS control variables converge in the sense of diminishing update magnitudes and sustained objective tracking: the power-split triplet $(\alpha_t,\beta_t,\gamma_t)$ and the Stackelberg prices $(\pi_t,\tau_t,\kappa_t)$ undergo an initial transient and then evolve around stable operating points depending on ISAC BS Bayesian-Stackelberg Leader.
-Simultaneously, the secrecy tracking error $|e_t|$ decreases toward a small steady regime while the leader (ISAC BS) residual $|r_1|$ remains bounded, indicating stable closed-loop behavior under time-varying fading/mobility effects.
-At the follower layer (Algorithm~\ref{Algorithm_2}), Fig.~\ref{fig:alg2_conv} demonstrates that the per-slot Best Response (BR) iterations required to satisfy the GNE tolerance decrease over time, consistent with best response dynamics and equilibrium power $P_u$ in HN joint power control, and shared contraints.
-Moreover, the mean GNE gap decays rapidly with BR iteration, confirming contraction of the equilibrium gap within each slot, including the $3$~THz case exhibits a higher initial gap and slower decay, reflecting stronger coupling and a more challenging equilibrium landscape at higher carrier frequencies.
-Finally, at the Bayesian-cooperative refinement layer (Algorithm~\ref{algorithm_3}), Fig.~\ref{fig:alg3_conv} shows that the posterior entropy $H(p)$ decreases and plateaus, implying concentration of the AoA posterior and stabilization of sensing-driven localization, while coalition scaling converges to a steady band near unity.
-The cooperative power-update residual norm decays toward zero (log scale) and the total jammer power stabilizes, evidencing convergence of cooperative refinements without destabilizing power escalation.
-Overall, these algorithm results confirm that iBEAMS achieves hierarchical convergence: the leader stabilizes power split and incentives while tracking secrecy, the follower game reaches GNE efficiently with decreasing iteration burden, and the Bayesian-cooperative layer converges in uncertainty reduction and coalition/power coordination, with the THz regime requiring comparatively stronger and longer adaptation.
+At the follower layer (Algorithm~\ref{Algorithm_2}), Fig.~\ref{fig:alg2_BR iterations} demonstrates that the per-slot Best Response (BR) iterations required to satisfy the GNE tolerance decrease over time, consistent with best response dynamics and equilibrium power $P_u$ in HN joint power control, and shared constraints.
+Moreover, the mean GNE gap decays rapidly with BR iteration, confirming contraction of the equilibrium gap within each slot, including the $3$~THz case exhibits a higher initial gap and slower decay, reflecting stronger coupling and a more challenging equilibrium landscape at higher carrier frequencies (Fig. \ref{fig:alg2_gnegap}.
+Finally, at the Bayesian-cooperative refinement layer (Algorithm~\ref{algorithm_3}), Fig.~\ref{fig:alg3_coalition} shows that coalition scaling converges to a steady band near unity within posterior driven entropy $H(p)$ stabilization of sensing-driven localization, following from fig. \ref{fig:powerfraction_entropy}.
+The cooperative power-update residual norm decays toward zero (log scale) and the total jammer power stabilizes, evidencing convergence of cooperative refinements without destabilizing power escalation depicted in fig. \ref{fig:alg3_power}.
+Overall, fig. \ref{fig:alg_conv} confirm that iBEAMS achieves hierarchical convergence: the leader stabilizes power split and incentives while tracking secrecy, the follower game reaches GNE efficiently with decreasing iteration burden, and the Bayesian-cooperative layer converges in uncertainty reduction and coalition/power coordination, with the THz regime requiring comparatively stronger and longer adaptation.